 Similarly, the more you can re-use the FIXM schema types, the better your extension will integrate with the rest of the FIXM schemas, messages, and applications.
 It is impossible to know what you will need from the FIXM objects, but here are some important schemas to read:

-• FxFlight

-The root of all information known about a flight.
+- All the base schemas The base schemas contain the most primitive data types in FIXM. - FxFlight The root of all information known about a flight.
 One way or another, your extension information should be accessible from this object.